valkey-io/valkey-doc/docs/reference/modules/modules-native-types.md

 * A 9 characters name that is unique to each module native data type.
 * An encoding version, used to persist into RDB files a module-specific data version, so that a module will be able to load older representations from RDB files.

-While to handle RDB loading, saving and AOF rewriting may look complex as a first glance, the modules API provide very high level function for handling all this, without requiring the user to handle read/write errors, so in practical terms, writing a new data structure for Redis is a simple task.
+While to handle RDB loading, saving and AOF rewriting may look complex as a first glance, the modules API provide very high level function for handling all this, without requiring the user to handle read/write errors, so in practical terms, writing a new data structure for Valkey is a simple task.

-A **very easy** to understand but complete example of native type implementation is available inside the Redis distribution in the `/modules/hellotype.c` file.
+A **very easy** to understand but complete example of native type implementation is available inside the Valkey distribution in the `/modules/hellotype.c` file.
 The reader is encouraged to read the documentation by looking at this example implementation to see how things are applied in the practice.

 Registering a new data type
 ===

-In order to register a new native type into the Redis core, the module needs to declare a global variable that will hold a reference to the data type.
+In order to register a new native type into the Valkey core, the module needs to declare a global variable that will hold a reference to the data type.
 The API to register the data type will return a data type reference that will be stored in the global variable.